-If you're a woman, minority or generally didn't grow up in the right circles, you'll routinely earn less.
-You're locked out of tribal knowledge on tech compensation and it's a huge disadvantage.
+If you're not plugged in to the right social circles, you're locked out of tribal knowledge on tech compensation and it’s a huge disadvantage.

 First, a reality check: there's a lot of money in tech.
 New grads at big tech companies will routinely earn $150k+ starting salary.
 With a bit of work, you can reliably achieve $500k total comp, even as a frontline individual contributor.

 Millions of dollars change hands in salary negotiation — you owe it to yourself to understand compensation.

 There’s a lot outside of salary that forms your total compensation package.
 Your "total comp" includes at least:

 The biggest input that controls comp is "level", a number that express your seniority.
 For example, level E3 at Facebook is new grad, E4 is for hires with a few years experience and so on, up to E9 (after the first few levels, experience becomes less important).

 The more expensive/higher level you are, the more complex your comp mix becomes and the more it'll skew towards equity.